American University Washington College of Law

-The American University Washington College of Law (AUWCL or WCL) is the law school of American University, a private research university in Washington, D.C.
-Begun in 1896, WCL was the first law school founded by women, the first with a female dean, and the first to graduate an all-female class.
+The American University Washington College of Law (AUWCL or WCL) is the law school of American University, a private research university in Washington, D.C., United States.
 It is accredited by the American Bar Association.

+Begun in 1896, the college was the first law school founded by women, the first with a female dean, and the first to graduate an all-female class.

 History

 Early beginnings

 Ellen Spencer Mussey and Emma Gillett began teaching in Mussey's law offices in 1898 after they were approached by three women who wished to study with them.
 Not originally intending to create a full-fledged law school, they requested the law school of Columbian College to accept the six women for their final year.
 When Columbian refused the request on the ground that "women did not have the mentality for law," the two women became determined to complete the students' education themselves and found a co-educational law school that was specifically open to women.
 Although Gillett was a graduate of Howard University School of Law, Washington College of Law only accepted white applicants.

 With its first graduating class, the Washington College of Law became the first law school founded by women, the first with a female dean, and the first law school to graduate an all-female class.
 Mussey's male law clerk enrolled in 1897, making the school officially coeducational.